vikramsg/vikramsg.github.io/_posts/2023-06-15-blog_langchain.md

 with 12 Billion parameters.
 But how do I run this?
 I don't have a GPU lying around.
 Turns out there's an easier way to do this.
-[HuggingFace](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5) provides a Hosted Inference API with rate limits, with which you can run models of reasonable size and withing their rate limits.
+[HuggingFace](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5) provides a Hosted Inference API with rate limits, with which you can run models of reasonable size but with rate limits.

 ## Making it work